Chrono-Transcendent Soul, The

 A religious or philosophical belief that all beings share a single soul, which travels back and forth in time to inhabit each entity in turn.

 But the great majority of belief systems which include the concept of a soul or spirit hold that all thinking beings possess some sort of immaterial component, usually defined as that part of the being which is aware of subjective experience.
 This immaterial soul is often described as immortal, existing after the thinking being has ceased to be physically active, and often as existing before the birth or creation of that entity as well.
-This extended existence poses certain questions about the number of available souls in the universe, since the number of thinking beings in the Terragen civilisation alone is very large and increasing all the time.
+This extended existence poses certain questions about the number of available souls in the universe, since the number of thinking beings in the Terragen civilisation alone is very large and increasing all the time, and thanks to neurotechnology a particular individual mind can be copied if desired.

-If every new instance of an copied mind requires a new soul to be installed, where does that soul come from?
+If every new instance of a copied mind requires a new soul to be installed, where does that soul come from?
 Some belief systems such as the One Soul movement and the Soul-Divisionists hold that the copied mind is bereft of a soul, or that it receives only a fraction of a soul which must be nurtured into wholeness.
-Other beliefs hold that there are an infinite, or nearly infinite, number of souls in the universe, and each new copy, or intelligent agent, vec, provolve, human or archailect receives a new one in the instant of its creation.
+Other beliefs hold that there are an infinite, or nearly infinite, number of souls in the universe, and each new copy, intelligent agent, vec, provolve, human or transapient receives a new soul in the instant of its creation.

 The idea that, instead of a multiplicity of souls, all thinking beings share a single soul, was first put forward in the early Interplanetary Age, and was particularly popular among early spiritually-inclined AIs.
 To be shared by every single conscious being, this single soul would need to travel back in time after the death or deactivation of any particular being to be incorporated into the mind of the next one.
 The single, universal soul therefore transcends time, a state known as chrono-transcendence.